- What about transportation to QUEST?

 Q: How much is membership and what does it include?

-A: Membership for the year is $500 and includes participation in three semesters: fall from September-December; spring from February-May; and summer: June-July.
-If you first join in the spring, tuition will be $300 for your first year, ending in July.
+Membership for the year is $550 and includes participation in three semesters: fall from September-December; spring from February-May; and summer: June-July.
+If you first join in the spring, tuition will be $375 for your first year, ending in July, or $250 if you join after March 15.

-Q: Can I join for just the summer or the winter?
+Q: Can I join for just the summer?

-A: You can enroll in our eight week summer session and the cost is $100.
+You can enroll in our eight week summer session and the cost is only $100.

 Q: How can I get a catalog that further describes the different courses along with starting and ending times?